Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Results of the experiments

 \subsection{Masked Language Modelling}

 Let us now briefly discuss the results obtained for the second considered training task, namely masked word prediction.
-As anticipated, here the goal is to predict missing tokens within a sequence that have been \textit{masked}, i.e., removed at inference time.
-A crucial, additional hyper-parameter of this experiment is clearly the percentage of tokens that have been masked, which we name $p_m$.
-Similarly to the NWP task case, in Fig.~\ref{fig:losses_masked} we report the learning curves for two different vocabulary sizes ($D=64$ and $D=256$ tokens, respectively).
-In this task, the initial plateau phase appearing in the NWP case is even more evident and extends further as $D$ increases.
+As anticipated, here the goal is to predict missing tokens within a sequence that have been \textit{masked} in the test sequences, i.e., removed at inference time.
+The training is performed by masking $15\%$ of the tokens in each sequence of $L=2^{10}$ tokens, as described above.
+A crucial, additional parameter of the experiment is the percentage of tokens that we mask in our test sequences, which we name $p_m$ and does not coincide in general with the probability of observing a masked token during training.
+Similarly to the NTP task case, in Fig.~\ref{fig:losses_masked} we report the learning curves for two different vocabulary sizes ($D=2^6$ and $D=2^8$ tokens, respectively).
+In this task, the initial plateau phase appearing in the NTP case is even more evident and extends further as $D$ increases.

-As in the NWP case, the output probability distribution is given in the form in Eq.~\eqref{eq:soft} and depends therefore on the hyperparameter $T$.
-We analyzed the joint impact of the temperature $T$ and the masking probability $p_m$ in Fig.~\ref{fig:acc_vs_pm_masked}.
-Here we plot the performance of the model in the form of Eq.~\eqref{eq:gerror} by adopting a \textit{token accuracy},
+As in the NTP case, the output probability distribution is given in the form in Eq.~\eqref{eq:soft} and depends therefore on the hyperparameter $\beta$.
+We analyzed the joint impact of the inverse temperature $\beta$ and the masking probability $p_m$ in Fig.~\ref{fig:acc_vs_pm_masked}.
+Here we plot the performance of the model by adopting as a metric the \textit{token accuracy},

 namely an accuracy measure on the token sequence that compares a generated sequence $\bt=(\bt_a)_{a=1}^L$ with the corresponding true token sequence $\hat\bt=(\hat\bt_a)_{a=1}^L$ obtaining by tokenizing the ground truth word succession.
-A clear pattern appears indicating that performance degrades when both $p_m$ and $T$ grow, which is of course not surprising.
-Within the low temperature regime (in the range $0.1\leq T\leq 0.3$), the accuracy on tokens is above $0.4$, remaining above $0.3$ even with values of $p_m$ and $T$ growing up to $0.4$ and $0.5$, respectively.
+A clear pattern appears indicating that performance degrades when both $p_m$ and $\beta^{-1}$ grow, which is of course not surprising.
+Within the high-$\beta$ regime (in the range $3.3\leq \beta\leq 10$), the accuracy on tokens is above $0.4$, remaining above $0.3$ even with values of $p_m$ and $\beta^{-1}$ growing up to $0.4$ and $0.5$, respectively.